stdlib_sorting moduleThe sorting of collections of data is useful in the analysis of those

 requirements for the code.
 Its contents on return are undefined.

-(optional): shall be a rank one integer array of the same kind
+iwork (optional): shall be a rank one integer array of the same kind

-, and shall have at least size(array)/2
+of the array adjoint_array, and shall have at least size(array)/2 elements.
+It

-argument.
+is an intent(out) argument.
 It is intended to be used as "scratch"

 memory for internal record keeping.
 If associated with an array in